ftntcorecse/ftnt-ansible-docs/docs/faz_modules/faz_device.rst

 device_serial
 +++++++++++++

-- Description: The serial number of the device being added to FortiManager.
+- Description: The serial number of the device being added to FortiAnalyzer.